Teaching & Learning Vocabulary: 5 Thinking Points

 I begin by defining what I mean exactly when I say vocabulary, before moving on to discuss a range of important considerations teachers can draw from when planning their vocabulary instruction nd student learning.
 Please watch the mini-lecture at the bottom of the page. |

-In addition, I am also taking the stance that English teachers have a huge role to play in making sure that a) our students get advice based on the most up-to-date research in education, and b) that learning vocabulary is arguably more important to learning the rules of grammar for most learners wishing to communicate effectively in English.
+In addition, I am also taking the stance that English teachers have a huge role to play in making sure that a) our students get advice based on the most up-to-date research in education, b) that learning vocabulary is arguably more important to learning the rules of grammar for most learners wishing to communicate effectively in English, and c) evidence-based teaching is the gold standard of education.

 5 Thinking Points English Teachers Should Keep In Mind When Teaching Vocabulary!